 “During the creation of ‘Quantum Cathedrals,’ I realized that I was entering the same space that I had visited years ago during the recording of Ars Lucis.
 It was like going back to a place far away in the time that had produced in me a special feeling.
 On the imminent tenth anniversary of Ars Lucis, I am pleased to open the album with this piece, born from the same filtered light.”

-Passed through the electronic sieve of twenty-first-century instruments, this music possesses a deep, mythical temperament that paints a breathtaking panorama of the vastness.
+Passed through the electronic sieve of twenty-first-century instruments, Horizon Matrix possesses a deep, mythical temperament that paints a breathtaking panorama of the vastness.

 Composed, performed and produced by Max Corbacho during 2017 – 2018, Barcelona, Spain.

 Max Corbacho: Sequencing, synthesizers, and atmospheres.